jozzzzep/KeyBinder/README.md

 ### Properties
   - **LatestKey**
   Returns the latest key the KeyBinder received.

+  - **ValidKeys**
+  Returns the list of the valid keys as an array.
+  Returns null if list has 0 items.

   - **IsActive**
   Determines if the KeyBinder is currently checking for input.